-- The owner sent a verification request to the tenant's employer but did not receive a response and the applicant cannot provide 4-6 pay stubs.
+- The owner sent a verification request to the tenant's employer but did not receive a response and the applicant cannot provide two pay stubs.
 The owner then made several calls to the employer but has not received a return call.
 The owner/agent may use a review of documents (pay stubs) for verification.
-The owner/agent should insist on a series of consecutive, recent pay stubs (4-6 consecutive). - The tenant's bank charges the bank account a fee for completing verification requests.
-The owner allows the resident to provide a current savings account statement or checking account statements for the past six months.

-- The tenant's employer uses a 900 phone number which results in a charge to the owner's phone to provide income verification.
+The owner/agent should insist on a minimum of two current, consecutive pay stubs. - The tenant's bank charges the bank account a fee for completing verification requests.
+The owner allows the resident to provide a current savings account statement or checking account statements for the past six months. - The tenant's employer uses a 900 phone number which results in a charge to the owner's phone to provide income verification.
 (In this case, the owner will accept the most recent 4-6 consecutive pay stubs to verify earned income.) - Owner or agent reviewed the applicant's savings bonds, took down the numbers, amounts and dates and determined the interest rate based upon the information gathered.
 The bonds were given back to the tenant and not copied for the file.